zzzprojects/learn-orm/tutorials/vb-net/basic-controls.md

 End Class
 ```

-Let's run your application and you will see the following dialog.
+Let's run your application, and you will see the following dialog.

 <img src="images/winforms-9.png">

-Now click the button and you will see the following message.
+Now click the button, and you will see the following message.

 <img src="images/winforms-10.png">